DHTMLX/docs-spreadsheet/docs/api/spreadsheet_aftersheetremove_event.md

 ### Description

-@short: fires after a sheet is removed
+@short: Fires after a sheet is removed

 ### Usage